 Please consider partnering with us in giving intentionally,

-Donations are accepted Monday – Friday between 9am – 12pm.
+Donations are accepted Monday – Friday (weekends by appointment)

 Please use the call box to the left of the front glass doors and someone will assist you.